 We will compare our 3 folder-gluer packaging equipment on 3 key aspects:

-IMPACK’s Ergosa A: A semi-automatic folder-gluer packer with the performance of an automatic packer.
+IMPACK’s Ergosa series: A semi-automatic folder-gluer packer with the performance of an automatic packer.

 The vast majority of the Ergosa packers we produce include case management which makes them semi-automated.